corda/corda-docs-portal/content/en/platform/corda/4.13/community/business-network-membership.md

 tags:
 - BNO
 - notary
-title: Managing Business Network membership
+title: Managing business network membership
 ---

-# Business Network membership management V1.1.2
+# Business network membership management V1.1.2

 This Corda platform extension allows you to create and manage business networks - as a node operator, this means you can define and create a logical network based on a set of common CorDapps as well as a shared business context.